emfcamp/Website/templates/about/travel.md

 EMF will be held at the Eastnor Castle Deer Park, just east of Ledbury, Herefordshire.

-To experience the full event, you should aim to arrive on Thursday 16 July and depart midday Monday 20 July, with presentations from the 16th-19th.
-You won't be allowed on site outside of those times unless you've [volunteered](/about/volunteering) to help with setup or teardown.
+To experience the full event, you should aim to arrive on Thursday 16 July and depart midday Monday 20 July.
+Our main programme of content will run from Friday morning until Sunday evening.
+You won't be allowed on site outside of these dates unless you've [volunteered](/about/volunteering) to help with setup or teardown.

-{# 2024
-You can arrive after 10am on Thursday 30 May and you can stay until midday on Monday 3 June.
-You won't be allowed on site outside those times unless you've [volunteered](/about/volunteering) to help with setup or teardown.
-#}

 ## By Train
 If you are unfamiliar with the UK train system, please refer to [this wikivoyage page](https://en.wikivoyage.org/wiki/Rail_travel_in_Great_Britain) and follow their general guidance.